sdabhi23/streaming-data-pipeline/README.md

 * It is assumed that the data being warehoused in S3 does not need to be converted into a columnar data format for the purposes of this assignment.
 * Cloudwatch is the primary monitoring, log aggregation and APM tool for this assignment.

-## Setup Infrastructure on local environment
+## Setup Infrastructure on Local Environment

 > [!WARNING]
 >